Kanhasingh235/Wokwi_Embedded_projects/README.md

 ##circuit diagram
    Here is the link (https://wokwi.com/projects/435178057099481089)

-## 🌡 Day 07 – Temperature & Humidity Display using DHT22
+## 🌡 project 07 – Temperature & Humidity Display using DHT22

 ### 📌 Overview
 This project reads temperature and humidity using the DHT22 sensor and displays the values on the Serial Monitor using Arduino UNO.
 It's ideal for learning how to interface digital sensors with microcontrollers.